Sterling, Bond Yields Tumble on BOE Rate Rise

 "That's the dominant driver for U.K. risk at the moment," he added.

-In stock markets, the FTSE 100 index -- which generates roughly 68% of its revenues outside the U.K., according to FactSet -- rose 0.9% in afternoon trading, leading gains among major developed equity markets.
+In stock markets, the FTSE 100 index -- which generates roughly 68% of its revenues outside the U.K., according to FactSet -- rose 0.9% Thursday, leading gains among major developed equity markets even as the wider Stoxx Europe 600 index fell 0.5%.

 A weaker currency tends to benefit multinationals as they translate revenue from overseas.

-Some of the FTSE 100 companies that generate the greatest share of foreign revenues climbed after the announcement as the pound fell, with shares of British American Tobacco and pharmaceutical company Shire up 1.4% and 2.3% in late trading.
+Some of the FTSE 100 companies that generate the greatest share of foreign revenues climbed after the announcement as the pound fell, with shares of British American Tobacco and pharmaceutical company Shire up 1.6% and 2% respectively.

 Some analysts remain skeptical, however, that a weaker currency will continue to support the FTSE 100 index for much longer.